Transport in Lithuania: Major highway projects in Interwar Lithuania

-Before World War I, there were few isolated routes suitable for transit traffic e.g. present-day A12 highway, connecting Riga with Kaliningrad, or present day A6 highway which was part of highway Warsaw-Saint Petersburg that ran through Kaunas.
-After Lithuania becoming an independent country in 1918, there was increased demand for new highways for inner needs.
-First long-distance highways built exclusively by Lithuanian Government were opened in late 1930s.
+Before World War I, there were few isolated routes suitable for transit traffic e.g. present day A12 highway, connecting Riga with Kaliningrad, or present day A6 highway which was part of highway Warsaw–Saint Petersburg that ran through Kaunas.
+After Lithuania became an independent country in 1918, there was increased demand for new highways for inner needs.
+First long-distance highways built exclusively by the Lithuanian government were opened in the late 1930s.
 These are following: